wooizooi/bike_crash_nyc/Results.md

 Weather data: humidity, temperature, air pressure, visibility (e.g., reduced due to fog), wind direction & speed, sunrise or sunset
-Tourist data: holidays, number of daily visitors/tourist
+Tourist data: holidays, number of daily visitors/tourist Bike Station Data: Number of available bikes of nearest station, number of bikes in use of nearest station